nurzhanzhanuzak/eventsourcing/docs/topics/projection.rst

-The projection runner has a method :func:`~eventsourcing.projection.Projection.run_forever` which will block until either the :func:`~eventsourcing.projection.Projection.process_event` method raises an error, or until the application subscription raises an error, or until the optional timeout is reached.
+The projection runner has a method :func:`~eventsourcing.projection.Projection.run_forever` which will block until either the :func:`~eventsourcing.projection.Projection.process_event` method raises an error, or until the application subscription raises an error, or until the optional timeout is reached, or until the :func:`~eventsourcing.projection.Projection.stop` method is called.

 Projection runner objects can be used as context managers.